gaps-closure/emu/doc/design-notes.md

     * BKEND fully worked out, not tested
     * filterproc is line-oriented and is a stub -- rethink using packrat parsing or other means
     * must include stats and wire-shark support
-6. Protoype the end-to-end QEMU build and sample scenario
+6. Protoype the end-to-end QEMU build and sample scenario manually
     * PARTIAL
+    * Done end-to-end comms over emulated BITW with some manual configruation steps
     * Done developing/testing plumbing of QEMU with CORE, needs to be added to scenario script
     * Done adding command scripting interface (redir ssh port, use vmcd and ssh), to be integrated
-    * Done end-to-end comms over emulated BITW with some manual configruation steps
 7. Prepare a sample partitioned program
     * Include install script (e.g., deb package)
     * Include systemd scripts that will start application on boot and respawn on failure
     * Include a toy library for cross-domain messaging (should work on serial with framing TBD as well as Ethernet+IP)
 8. Create a high level configuration file containing:
-    * PARTIAL, Mike is working on this
+    * PARTIAL, Mike is working on this, currently program, JSON spec would be preferable as it can be spit out by CLOSURE tools
     * Hardware topology for all enclaves and cross-domain devices; must specify number of cores, architecture etc. for the hosts
     * TA1 device capabilities and type, e.g.,
     * ID (pass-through)